Ziegler House, Copenhagen: 19th century

 The property was in the new cadastre of 1806 listed as No. 6.
 It had by then been acquired by merchant Georg L. Becker.
 The priest and poet Nikolaj Frederik Severin Grundtvig lived in the building with his second wife Ane Marie Elisa Carlsen from April 1851 to April 1852.

 The property was at the time of the 1840 census home to two households.
-Peter Rahlff (1794-1851), a German-born merchant, was residing with his wife Louise Netthropp (1800-1861), their seven children, a relative and four servants on the ground floor.
+Peter Rahlff (1794–1851), a German-born merchant, was residing with his wife Louise Netthropp (1800–1861), their seven children, a relative and four servants on the ground floor.
 Wollert Konnor (1809–1881), a son of the Bergen-based merchant Wollert Konow, was residing with his wife and two servants on the first floor.
 The wife, Marie Louise Oehlenschlager, was the daughter of Adam Oehlenschläger.
 They later moved to Norway where Storting was a member of the Norwegian parliament.
 Marie Louise Oehlenschlager returned to Denmark following her husband's death.

 The number of residentshad by 1960 omcreased to 27.
 The composition of residents had also become more diverse.

 1880 census

 The property seen on a detail from Berggreen's cadastral map of Snaren's Quarter, 1884.

 The property was home to 20 residents at the 1880 census.
 August Peter Carl Barent Petersen, a businessman (widower), resided on the first floor with his two daughters (aged (aged two and four) and three maids.
 Gine Kirstine Petersen, widow og a grocer, resided on the same floor with her 20-year-old son Victor Jensenius Bærentzen Petersen.
 Rikke Levin, widow of merchant Hartvig Levin, resided on the ground floor with her daughter Frederikke Levin.
-Emil Fridolin Jensen, a haulier, residedin the garret with his wife Elise Christine Jensen, (nee Huth) and their two children.
+Emil Fridolin Jensen, a haulier, residedin the garret with his wife Elise Christine Jensen, (née Huth) and their two children.
 Mads Israelsenm a haulier, resided in the garret with his wife Jensine Marie Israelsen, (née Svendsen and their four-year-old daughter Inger Christine Israelsen.
 Ane Kirstine Schaufus, a widow employed with cooking for others, resided in the garret with her two children (aged 13 and 18).